whosonfirst/go-whosonfirst-pip/README.md

 [timing] placetype: 0.000001
 [timing] contained: 5.766121

-# this is where we are loading polygons for 85633345 from cache
+# this time loading polygons from cache

 [debug] time to load polygons is 0.000003
 [debug] time to check containment (true) after 1524/5825 possible iterations is 0.020891